About Liver Cancer

 Chronic infection with hepatitis B and C increases the risk of developing this type of cancer.
 In addition to cirrhosis, other causes include certain chemicals and alcoholism.

-2. Bile duct cancer (Intrahepatic cholangiocarcinoma):
+Bile duct cancer (Intrahepatic cholangiocarcinoma):

-3. Angiosarcoma and hemangiosarcoma
+Angiosarcoma and hemangiosarcoma

 Angiosarcoma and hemangiosarcoma are both rare cancers that begin in cells lining the blood vessels of the liver.
 People who have been exposed to vinyl chloride or to thorium dioxide are more likely to develop these cancers.
 It’s also possible that exposure to arsenic or radium could lead to this type of liver cancer.
-And there is an inherited condition known as hemochromatosis that can also lead to these types of tumors.
+There is also an inherited condition known as hemochromatosis that can also lead to these types of tumors.

-4. Hepatoblastoma
+Hepatoblastoma

-5. Secondary or metastatic liver cancer
+Secondary or metastatic liver cancer

 Symptoms of Liver Cancer

 Many patients with primary liver cancer have no symptoms.
-However, the following are the most common symptoms of a liver tumor or hepatoma:
+However, the following are the most common symptoms of a developing liver tumor or hepatoma:

 • Abdominal pain